After 9 months of unrelenting sinus and allergy symptoms, I was finally diagnosed with reflux.

 The Sinus Info Center notes stomach acid sometimes travels as high as the throat and voice box, and even higher.
 They note symptoms such as sore throat, hoarseness, throat clearing, painful swallowing, and a feeling of fullness in the throat.
 Acid can cause sinusitis in children and adults, and ear infections in children.

 Dr. Robert O’Reilly and his team, at DuPont Hospital for Children in Delaware, published a study in 2008 on the incidence of reflux in children with chronic ear infections.
 The study included over 500 children with chronic ear infections, and 64 children with no history of ear infection.
 They found the stomach enzyme pepsin in the ear canals of 20% of the children with chronic otitis media.
-You can find a short, easy to read summary of this study on Dr. Russell Faust’s website.
-He also has an article on childhood asthma linked to reflux.

 Physical Findings of Laryngotracheal Reflux